 The dream of being able to automatically translate from one language to another has come true.
 But just how effective is machine translation?
 What are the requirements for adopting Neural Machine Translation?

-In this post, we aim to de-mystify machine translation by providing you with the information you need to decide whether machine translation is the solution you are looking for.
+In this post, we aim to de-mystify machine translation by providing you with the information you need to decide whether machine translation is the translation technology solution you are looking for.

 What is Machine Translation?

 Let’s start with some basic definitions.
 Machine translation, also referred to as automated translation, is the process of automatically transferring text from one language to another using one or a combination of the following methods:

 - Rule-based machine translation (RBMT) – Uses language and grammar rules combined with specific dictionaries to generate translations.

 - Statistical machine translation (SMT) – Generates translations using statistical models created from the analysis of large databases of multilingual content (bilingual text corpora)

 - Neural machine translation (NMT) – This relative newcomer gained traction in 2017 and uses deep learning based on neural networks to learn linguistic rules from statistical models, resulting in faster and better translations.

 If you want to know more about the evolution of machine translation, take a look at this informative article from TextMaster.

 Check out the infographic we have prepared for you here below.
 If you like it, copy and paste this code to embed it on your site: